Funding Evil: Subsequent legislative activity

-Following the Second Circuit decision, two members of the New York State Legislature, Assemblyman Rory I. Lancman (Democrat, Queens) and Senator Dean Skelos (Republican, Long Island) introduced a Libel Terrorism Protection Act in both houses of the Legislature (bills no. A09652 and S 6676-B) in January 2008 to amend the New York civil procedures in response to the case.
+Following the Second Circuit decision, two members of the New York State Legislature, Assemblyman Rory I. Lancman (D-25) and Senator Dean Skelos (R-9) introduced a Libel Terrorism Protection Act in both houses of the Legislature (bills no. A09652 and S 6676-B) in January 2008 to amend the New York civil procedures in response to the case.
 Free-press advocates in the author and publisher community strongly supported the passage of the bill.

 The bill passed the New York State Legislature unanimously and was signed into law on April 29, 2008.
 The law enables New York courts to assert jurisdiction over anyone who obtains a foreign libel judgment against a New York publisher or writer, and limit enforcement to those judgments that satisfy "the freedom of speech and press protections guaranteed by both the United States and New York Constitutions".
 The Libel Terrorism Protection Act "offers New Yorkers greater protection against libel judgments in countries whose laws are inconsistent with the freedom of speech granted by the United States Constitution".

 As of July 2010, six other states have passed analogs to Rachel's Law: Illinois, Florida, California, Tennessee, Maryland, and Utah.

 A federal bill based on Rachel's Law, the SPEECH Act, was passed in the 111th Congress, by unanimous vote of both the House of Representatives (as HR 2765 in 2009) and the Senate (as S 3518 in 2010), and signed into law by President Barack Obama in August 2010.
 Like Rachel's law, the SPEECH Act declares foreign libel judgments to be unenforceable in the US unless they meet the criteria set forth by the First Amendment.
 The act contains further provisions allowing the libel plaintiff to be counter-sued for a declaration if the foreign libel judgment is "repugnant" to American constitutional law, with the possibility of recovering damages.